TYLER ARBORETUM ANNOUNCES NEW EXECUTIVE DIRECTOR

-MEDIA, Pa.
-(April 17, 2015) – In a unanimous vote this week, the Tyler Arboretum Board of Trustees approved the appointment of Elizabeth S. “Cricket” Brien as Executive Director.
+In a unanimous vote, the Tyler Arboretum Board of Trustees approved the appointment of Cricket Brien as Executive Director.
 A native of Swarthmore, Pa., Brien will begin her tenure at Tyler on May 11, 2015.

 With the invaluable aid of Kittleman and Associates, an executive search firm that exclusively serves nonprofit organizations and institutions, the Tyler board was successful in finding the best candidate to fill the position that opened after the passing of former Executive Director Rick Colbert.
 Brien will carry forward Tyler’s mission to preserve, develop, and share our diverse horticultural, historic, and natural site resources in order to stimulate stewardship and an understanding of our living world.

 “We are completely without reservation in this decision,” said Board of Trustees President and Interim Executive Director Shipley Allinson.
 “Kittleman sent only highly qualified candidates with impressive resumes and interviews, and we are absolutely confident that Cricket is the best of the best for Tyler.
 We are very excited to see her come on board!”

 Brien, a landscape architect by trade and a member of Tyler Arboretum, has worked with arboreta, botanic gardens, sculpture gardens and other non-profit institutions as planner and designer throughout her career.
 As Chair of the Barnes Foundation Arboretum Advisory Committee, Brien led the strategic planning process to transform the Barnes Arboretum into a destination public garden.
 She understands the unique challenges of a private arboretum like Tyler, and she has experience in meeting those challenges with vision and enthusiasm.